googleanalytics/autotrack/docs/plugins/media-query-tracker.md

 ### Customizing the change template and timeout

 This code updates the change template to only report the new media value in the event hit.
-It also eliminates the debounce timeout amount for change events, so hits are sent as soon and as often as changes occur (not recommended):
+It also increases the debounce timeout amount for change events, so rapid changes have more time to settle before being reported:

 ```js
 ga('require', 'mediaQueryTracker', {